syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/Appearance.md

 BackColor and ForeColor of drop down icon to open the calendar can be customized by following `DropDown` style properties.
 The following `style` properties of `DropDown` used to change the color of dropdown icon in different states.

 * BackColor - To change the background color of dropdown icon in DateTimeEdit.
-* ForeColor - To change the forground color of dropdown icon in DateTimeEdit.
+* ForeColor - To change the foreground color of dropdown icon in DateTimeEdit.
-* HoverForeColor - To change the forground color of dropdown icon in mouse hover state.
+* HoverForeColor - To change the foreground color of dropdown icon in mouse hover state.
-* PressedForeColor - To change the forground color of dropdown icon in pressed state.
+* PressedForeColor - To change the foreground color of dropdown icon in pressed state.

 ### Change visibility of dropdown button